pnasis/Socket-Programming/README.md

 # Socket-Programming
-These are some TCP and UDP Client-Server programms I made in order to understand better networking.
+These are some TCP and UDP Client-Server programms I made in order to understand better the networking.